Yikang666/Eruda-zh/README.md

 When initialization, a configuration object can be passed in.

 * container: Container element.
-If not set, it will append a element directly under html root element.
+If not set, it will append an element directly under html root element.
 * tool: Choose which default tools you want, by default all will be added.